Micro heat exchanger: Background

 This hypothesis was initially investigated by Tuckerman and Pease.
 Their positive results led to further research ranging from classical investigations of single channel heat transfer to more applied investigations in parallel micro-channel and micro scale plate fin heat exchangers.
 Recent work in the field has focused on the potential of two-phase flows at the micro-scale.

-Classification of micro heat exchangers
+Classification

 Just like "conventional" or "macro scale" heat exchangers, micro heat exchangers have one, two or even three fluidic flows.
 In the case of one fluidic flow, heat can be transferred to the fluid (each of the fluids can be a gas, a liquid, or a multiphase flow) from electrically powered heater cartridges, or removed from the fluid by electrically powered elements like Peltier chillers.
 In the case of two fluidic flows, micro heat exchangers are usually classified by the orientation of the fluidic flows to another as "cross flow" or "counter flow" devices.
 If a chemical reaction is conducted inside a micro heat exchanger, the latter is also called a microreactor.